Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 The 3 Critical Elements

-For each critical decision, you define:
+For each critical decision, define:

-• Who may decide?
+• Who is allowed to decide?

 • How much time does this person have?